fpatel02/FriProj7/README.md

         if guess.lower() == 'quit':: Checks if the user quit the guessing loop.
         break: Exits the main game loop.
         print("Thank you for playing!
 Goodbye!"): Displays a final farewell message.

+FridayProj4upd:
+    Defining the Dictionary:

+        trivia_questions = {...}: This creates a dictionary where each key-value pair consists of a trivia question (key) and its corresponding answer (value).
+    Starting the Quiz:

+        print("Welcome to the Trivia Quiz Bowl!"): Displays a welcome message to the user. print("You will be asked 5 trivia questions.
+Let's see how many you can answer correctly!"): Informs the user about what to expect in the quiz.
+    Looping Through Questions:

+        for question, correct_answer in trivia_questions.items():: This loop iterates over each key-value pair in the dictionary, unpacking the question and its correct answer.
+    Displaying the Question:

+        print(f"\nQuestion: {question}"): Prints the current trivia question. user_answer = input("Your answer: ").strip(): Prompts the user for their answer and removes any leading or trailing whitespace.
+    Checking the User's Answer:

+        if user_answer.lower() == correct_answer.lower():: Compares the user's answer to the correct answer in a case-insensitive manner. print("Correct!
+Well done!"): Prints feedback for a correct answer. else:: Executes if the user's answer is incorrect. print(f"Wrong!
+The correct answer is: {correct_answer}"): Provides feedback and shows the correct answer.
+    Ending the Quiz:

+        print("\nThank you for playing the Trivia Quiz Bowl!
+Goodbye!"): Displays a farewell message to the user once all questions have been asked.